-- A historical cost less depreciation basis with no individual aircraft value exceeding the original price paid, or - Wholesale prices listed in the Airliner Price Guide, a commercially published value guide, less 10%.9
+- Trended acquisition cost less depreciation, - Wholesale prices listed in the Airliner Price Guide, a commercially published value guide, less 10%, or,9 - Original price paid.

 The resulting value is rebuttably presumed to be correct.
 After the 2015-16 fiscal year, these provisions are no longer effective.
-Assessors will assess aircraft at the general "fair market value" property tax definition using any valid approach to value.10
+Assessors will assess aircraft at the "fair market value," as generally provided under Property Tax Law, using any valid approach to value.
+10

-Proposed Law: This bill extends the current commercial air carrier administrative procedure and the aircraft valuation methodology provision to the 2021-22 fiscal year and extends the repeal date to December 31, 2021.
+Proposed Law: This bill extends the current commercial air carrier administrative procedure and the aircraft valuation methodology provisions for use in the 2015-16 fiscal year to the 2016-17 fiscal year and extends the repeal date from December 31, 2015 to December 31, 2016.